-Our economic development goal is to aid Kaikōura’s transition from adversity to prosperity by helping to build an economy that performs well all year-round, is diverse, caters for the employment needs of current and new residents and helps attract visitors and tourists.
+Our economic development goal is to build an economy that performs well all year-round, is diverse, provides employment and helps attract visitors.

 Responsibility for economic development is shared between our community, Council, and regional and central government.
 Kaikōura, like all regions, faces a variety of economic development challenges including our small population, relative geographic isolation and current economic make up that focuses on tourism and summer months trading.